 The Company considers the items included in the consolidated statements of changes in shareholders' equity as capital.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements, sell assets to reduce debt or return capital to shareholders.
 The Company is not subject to externally imposed capital requirements.
-There have been no changes in the Company's definition of capital or capital management objectives during the years ended December 31, 2019, and 2018.
+There have been no changes in the Company's definition of capital or capital management objectives during the three months ended March 31, 2020, and 2019.